unexpectedjs/unexpected/documentation/migration.md

 Unexpected has from its inception taken backwards compatibiity very seriously.
-We think this is particularly important for a library intended for use in testing - we recognise that comprehensive test suites are often a large investment and as a central role in ongoing development of software.
+We think this is particularly important for a library intended for use in testing - we recognise that comprehensive test suites are often a large investment and play a central role in ongoing development of software.
 This sets a very high bar for any changes.

 The project strictly adheres to semver.
-As such anything that carries a risk of breakage is carefully considered and must demonstrate significant benefit to be considered and would mean a new major version.
+As such anything that carries a risk of breakage is carefully considered, must demonstrate significant benefit to be chosen for inclusion and would mean a new major version.

 ## Major revisions

 ### Unexpected 11

-Version 11 is the first major release that makes some carefully calculated changes in the user facing API that may require test changes.
-We have made every effort to minimise the effects on end users and this extends to the plugin ecosystem in which the most commonly used have been made compatible.
+Version 11 is the first major release that makes some carefully calculated changes in the user facing API which may require test changes.
+We have made every effort to minimise the effects on end users and this extends to the plugin ecosystem which has seen the most commonly used being made compatible.

 The changes are all focused on simplifying the mental model for users.
 A handful of constructs which proved themselves to be sources of confusion and to the best of our knowledge have not seen wide use have been replaced with **existing** alternatives.
-This means tests can be updated against the current version of the library and thus the changes are forwards compatible.
+This means a safe upgrade path is available: tests can be updated against the current version of the library and the changes are forwards compatible.

 #### Functions are always compared by value